Sheep-y/MarsHorizonMods/Informed/Readme.md

 This mod does not change save games or game files.

-Due to the number of screen it mods and the number of information it pulls, each non-minor game updates have a considerable chance of breaking something.
+Due to the number of screen it mods and the number of information it pulls, each non-minor game update have a considerable chance of breaking something.
 Good luck!